abhi-koradia/assignment-3/README.md

-Temporary repositor for my class assignment to clone a project with vercel.
+Temporary repository for my class assignment to clone a project with vercel.